Lavina4/Loan-Default-Prediction/README.md

 # Loan-Default-Prediction
-Predicting if an applicant will default
+Predicting if an applicant will default using Home Equity Line of Credit dataset.